 - Label the container(s) clearly with your name, address and contact details.

+There are several reasons you might want to post ashes overseas.
+You might want to send them to a loved one who lives in another country.
+Or you might want to post them to be made into some sort of memorial, like memorial jewellery.
 Unfortunately, you can’t post ashes abroad like a normal package.
 To make sure the ashes reach their destination safely, use a courier that specialises in transporting human remains.
 Learn more about specialist repatriation courier services.